LoganGrier/rescript-jest/README.md

 This fork was motivated by the desire to use property-based testing frameworks like [fast-check](https://github.com/TheSpyder/rescript-fast-check) where a single test needs to runs an assertion for each of a large number of inputs.
 This change was proposed and rejected in [@glennsl/rescript-jest issue #109](https://github.com/glennsl/rescript-jest/issues/109).

+### Don't Overuse Affirm

+While exposing affirm gives you more flexibility, it also makes it easier to write tests that are hard to understand, debug, and refactor.
+Before using affirm, see if you can avoid it by using one of these techniques:

+- Compare multiple values by wrapping them in a tuple: `expect((this, that)) -> toBe((3, 4))`.
+- Use the `testAll` function to generate tests based on a list of data.
+- Use `describe` and/or `beforeAll` to do setup for a group of tests.
+- Write a helper function if you find yourself repeating code.
+You can even write a helper function to generate tests.

 ## Migrating from @glennsl/rescript-jest

 This library uses the same version numbers as @glennsl/rescript-jest.
 Since this library only adds _affirm_, any code which works with version X of @glennsl/rescript-jest will also work with version X of @awebyte/rescript-jest.